pgpavlides/php_garden/README.md

 ```

+#### 👉 Encapsulation:
-- **Encapsulation**: Encapsulation is the process of bundling data (properties) and methods that operate on the data within a single unit (class).
+Encapsulation is the process of bundling data (properties) and methods that operate on the data within a single unit (class).
 It is used to hide the internal implementation details and expose only what is necessary.

 ```php
 class BankAccount {